 • Leisure.- Enjoying life is by no means overlooked.
 Without moments of happiness, progress simply doesn’t happen.
 Leisure and free time play an important role not only because they recharge, but also because they help develop social aptitude and teamwork.
 “In the evening, the common rooms are often filled with children who come together to watch football matches en masse,” explains the Director of the Marcet Residence.
 “Champions League nights and international competitions are experienced in a very special way at our centres, no doubt because of the international and cultural diversity of our students.”

 All these components guarantee the necessary conditions for a footballer-in-the-making to develop his or her talent without having to deal with unnecessary distractions.
 Life at the residence has to be approached as an opportunity for social development that must be exploited in the face of future challenges that players will encounter throughout their careers.
 If adapting to new contexts and new partners is a constant in the life of every athlete, a good residence is the ideal place to develop this kind of skill.

 Accommodation at this residence depends on the availability.
-In case of total occupation, the players will be accommodated in an alternative residence, closer to our facilities.
+In case of total occupation, the players will be accommodated in an alternative residence.